labsyspharm/cycif.org/index.md

 <div class="row py-3">
     <div class="col-md-6 d-flex-colume    my-4 pb-md-5">
         <h2 class="h1">Simple, flexible and robust</h2>
         CyCIF is a robust and inexpensive method for highly multiplexed immunofluorescence imaging using standard instruments and reagents.
-The concept of repeatedly staining and imaging slides has been around for many years and most commonly involves antibody stripping using denaturants. <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3718135/" target="_blank">Gerdes et al (2013)</a> described an approach in which fluorophores are chemically activated after each of several rounds of immunofluorescence.
+The concept of repeatedly staining and imaging slides has been around for many years and most commonly involves antibody stripping using denaturants. <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3718135/" target="_blank">Gerdes et al (2013)</a> described an approach in which fluorophores are chemically inactivated after each of several rounds of immunofluorescence.
 The t-CyCIF method by <a href="{{ site.baseurl }}/method">Lin et al (2018)</a> builds on this and related approaches.
 The rich data collected using CyCIF are also amenable to state-of-the-art, high-dimensionality analysis tools developed for CyTOF, including <a href="http://www.jmlr.org/papers/v9/vandermaaten08a.html" target="_blank">tSNE</a> , <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4076922/" target="_blank">viSNE</a> and <a href="https://www.ncbi.nlm.nih.gov/pubmed/24766814" target="_blank">Wanderlust</a>.
 These allow investigation of complex associations and interdependencies between observed features and phenotypes.
     </div>
     <div class="col-md-6  d-flex align-items-center my-4 pb-md-5">
         <div class="embed-responsive embed-responsive-16by9">